Alcohol and Drug Counselor Requirements in New Jersey

 Reciprocity

-Addiction counselors may be granted reciprocal credentials if the licensing agency determines that the standards were substantively similar.
-Addiction counselors who hold certification through an IC & RC Board will have reciprocity processed by the Addiction Professionals Certification Board.
+Addiction counselors may be granted reciprocal credentials if their licensing/certification standards are deemed to be substantively similar.
+Addiction counselors who hold certification through an IC&RC member board will have reciprocity processed by the Addiction Professionals Certification Board.
 The APCBNJ will provide a transcript to the New Jersey licensing agency verifying coursework in applicable domains.

 Additional Information

-The New Jersey Association for Addiction Professionals, the state NAADAC affiliate, is an additional professional resource (https://naadacnj.org/about/).
+The New Jersey Association for Addiction Professionals, the state NAADAC affiliate, is an additional professional resource.

 FIND SCHOOLS